-A Subtitle 25 Variance application and a statement of justification dated June 25, 2018, in support of a variance for the removal of five specimen trees located on-site was submitted with this application.

-This application includes a request to remove five specimen trees.
-The five trees are marked as SP-1, SP-2, SP-34, SP-19, and SP-39, which are a 38-inch red maple, 34-inch tulip poplar, 30-inch tulip poplar, a 53-inch silver maple, and a 33-inch sycamore, respectively.
+A Subtitle 25 Variance Application, and a revised statement of justification (SOJ) dated December 2, 2019, were submitted with the current application and include a request to remove five (5) specimen trees.
+The five trees are identified as SP-1, SP-2, SP-4, SP-34, and SP-39 which are a 38-inch red maple, a 34-inch yellow poplar, a 36-inch American beech, a 30-inch yellow poplar, and a 33-inch sycamore, respectively.

-Trees SP-1 (38-inch DBH red maple) and SP-2 (34-inch DBH tulip poplar) were noted as in fair condition with significant dead limbs and failing branches, as well as old wounds and some cavities.
-These two trees are located in the northern portion of the site near Robert Crain Highway, just outside of the proposed limits of disturbance for an SWM facility.
-It is noted that tulip poplars are construction sensitive.
+Trees SP-1 (38-inch DBH red maple) and SP-2 (34-inch DBH yellow poplar) were noted as in fair condition with significant dead limbs and failing branches, as well as old wounds and some cavities.
+These two trees are located in the northern portion of the site near US 301, just outside of the proposed limits of disturbance for a SWM facility.
+It is noted that yellow poplars are construction sensitive.
 Final condition scores were not provided for these trees, both of which were described as in fair condition with dead limbs, failed branches, old wounds and cavities.

-Tree SP-19, a 53-inch DBH silver maple, is located in the central portion of the site and is a triple-trunk maple which is proposed for removal to accommodate necessary grading near proposed Lot 77 and adjacent infrastructure.
-It has a final condition rating of 84.4 (good).
-It has a final condition score of 87.5.
-Silver maple is a softwood, short lived tree.
+Tree SP-4 is a 36-inch American beech located in the central portion of the site and is proposed for removal to accommodate necessary grading and adjacent infrastructure.
+It has a final condition rating of fair.

-Tree SP-34, a 53-inch DBH tulip poplar, is proposed for removal to provide necessary grading to tie-in the proposed development to the steep slopes existing on-site.
-Tulip poplars are known to be very sensitive to construction within the root zone because of their tuberous roots.
+Tree SP-34, a 30-inch DBH yellow poplar, is proposed for removal to provide necessary grading to tie-in the proposed development to the steep slopes existing on-site.
+Yellow poplars are known to be very sensitive to construction within the root zone because of their tuberous roots.
+It has a final condition rating of 87.5 (good).

-Tree SP-39 is a 49.5-inch DBH sycamore is located near the northern portion of the site and proposed for removal to accommodate the proposed Lots 50 and 51 and associated infrastructure for the overall development.
-It has a final condition rating score of 87.5.
+Tree SP-39 is a 33-inch DBH sycamore is located near the northern portion of the site and proposed for removal to accommodate proposed lots 50 and 51 and associated infrastructure for the overall development.
+It has a final condition rating score of 79.5 (good).